dioniswe/chaba/README.md

 ## About Chaba

 Chaba חבא
- It is an app supporting churches to use digital capabilities for their gatherings and cooperations and is a response to corona-enforced shutdowns of german churches.  in hebrew means to retreat or harden).
+ It is an app supporting churches to use digital capabilities for their gatherings and cooperations.
+ In hebrew it means to retreat or harden).
  It comprises

 - video streaming church services through common desktop and mobile web-browsers using hls and flashvideo